DiveshR/Recommended-Laravel-Packages/README.md

 List Of Packages

-In this Repo i list number of laravel/PHP useful Packages,I had used and using these package in my projects, In my conding journey.
+In this repo, I've listed a number of useful Laravel/PHP packages that I've used and continue to use in my coding journey.
+These packages have been instrumental in enhancing the functionality and efficiency of my projects.
-Happy Coding!!!!
+Here's to Happy Coding!

 1) Countries States Cities Database
 Full Database of city state country available in JSON, SQL, XML, YAML & CSV format.
 All Countries, States & Cities are Covered & Populated with Different Combinations & Versions.

 (https://github.com/dr5hn/countries-states-cities-database)

-3)